elbersongames/clean-architecture-alura-course/README.md

 # CLEAN ARCHITECTURE STUDIES

-This project is the resources of my course (not finished yes): Clean Architecture in [Alura](https://alura.com.br).
+This project is the resources of my [not finished] course: Clean Architecture in [Alura](https://alura.com.br).

 There's a lot of knowledge that this course is proving me.\